 In March 2016, the Company entered into a collaboration and license agreement (as amended, Roche agreement) with Roche for the discovery, development and commercialization of up to five small molecule therapeutics targeting kinases believed to be important in cancer immunotherapy, as single products or possibly in combination with other therapeutics.
-The parties initiated activities for three of the collaboration programs in 2016, and the parties have agreed to work together to use the Company's novel target discovery engine and proprietary compound library to select targets for up to two additional collaboration programs.
+The parties are currently conducting activities for up to five programs under the collaboration, including up to two collaboration programs leveraging the Company's novel target discovery engine and proprietary compound library to select potential targets.